-Understanding why a model makes a prediction is important for trust, actionability, accountability, debugging, and many other reasons.
-To understand predictions from tree-based machine learning models, such as Random Forests or XGBoosts, importance values are typically attributed to each feature.
-Yet traditional feature attribution for trees is inconsistent, meaning it can lower a feature’s assigned importance when the true impact of that feature actually increases.
+Understanding a model's prediction is important for trust, actionability, accountability, debugging, and many other reasons.
+To understand predictions from tree-based machine learning models, like Random Forest or XGBoost, importance values are typically attributed to each variable.
+Yet traditional variable attribution for trees is inconsistent, meaning it can lower a variable's assigned importance when the true impact of that variable increases.

-Therefore, for the interpretation of the importance of the model features and for understanding the drivers of every single Global Peace Index estimation we compute the SHAP (SHapley Additive exPlanation) values, proposed by Lundberg, Erion, and Lee \cite{lundberg2018consistent,lundberg2017unified}.
-SHAP is based on game theory \cite{vstrumbelj2014explaining} and local explanations \cite{ribeiro2016should}, and it offers a means to estimate the contribution of each feature.
+Therefore, for the interpretation of the importance of the model variables and for understanding the drivers of every single GPI estimation, we compute the SHAP (SHapley Additive exPlanation) values \cite{lundberg2018consistent,lundberg2017unified}.
+SHAP is based on game theory \cite{vstrumbelj2014explaining}, and local explanations \cite{ribeiro2016should}, and it offers a means to estimate the contribution of each variable.
 By focusing specifically on tree-based models, the authors developed an algorithm that computes local explanations based on exact Shapley values in polynomial time.
-On the one hand, this provides local explanations with theoretical guarantees of local accuracy and consistency.
-On the other hand, the ability to efficiently compute local explanations using Shapley values over a dataset enables the development of a range of tools to interpret and understand the global behavior of a model.
-Specifically, by combining many local explanations, a global structure can be represented while retaining local faithfulness \cite{ribeiro2018anchors} to the original model, which generates detailed and accurate representations of model behavior.
+SHAP provides local explanations with theoretical guarantees of local accuracy and consistency.
+Additionally, the ability to efficiently compute local explanations using Shapley values over a dataset enables the development of a range of tools to interpret and understand a model's global behavior.
+Specifically, by combining many local explanations, a global structure can be represented while retaining local faithfulness \cite{ribeiro2018anchors} to the original model, which generates detailed and accurate representations of the model's behavior.

 Last but not least, SHAP can be applied to interpret the results of the machine learning models since it identifies the relationship between the independent variables, either internal or external and the dependent variable.
 The relationship between the independent variables and the dependent variable does not need to be causal, as SHAP can fail to answer accurately causal questions.
 In this study, SHAP is a tool to identify which external GDELT variables drive the GPI estimations.
 This can be useful for explaining the models' behavior and diagnosing errors in the predictions.